Bylaws of the

 supporting that opinion.

-Among Voting Members.
-Once a record has begun its first circulation, a Voting
+(a) Among Members.
+Once a record has begun its first circulation, a

-Member may not discuss a record with another Voting Member prior to both having
+Member may not discuss a record with another Member prior to both having voted.

-voted.
-On any subsequent circulation, pre-vote discussions with other Voting
+On any subsequent circulation, pre-vote discussions among Members are

-solicit written comments from Non-member "experts.”
-The Voting Member or outside expert should
+Member may solicit written comments from Non-member "experts.”
+The Member or outside expert should forward

-forward any written expert comments to the Secretary so that these may be
+any written expert comments to the Secretary so that these may be incorporated

-The criteria used by a Voting Member for acceptance or rejection of a record
+Voting Criteria.
+The criteria used by a Member to accept or reject a record are

 the circumstances of an observation and the accuracy, extent, and credibility